tajroshith/terraform-S3-bucket/README.md

 ```

 ### Conclusion
-We successfully created an S3 backend to store our statefile thereby making it easier to manage and secure.
+We successfully created an S3 backend to store our statefile thereby making it easier to manage and secure our infrastructure